Prospects of charge signal analyses in liquid xenon TPCs with proportional scintillation in the liquid phase: Prospects of a future single-phase LXe TPC

 \section{Prospects of a future single-phase LXe TPC}

 Proportional scintillation in liquid xenon is a promising mechanism for charge-to-light conversion in large TPC detectors.
 Based on previous work on this subject \cite{Aprile_SinglePhase_2014} we identified geometrical and electrostatic configurations for an optimised scintillation yield with limited charge multiplication.
 The proposed experimental setup requires minimal design modifications compared to state-of-the-art dark matter detectors: an exchange of the anode, additional liquid xenon to fill above the photosensitive plane and, most critically, an increased anode voltage.
 This scheme maintains the successful detection and analysis scheme of previous and current experiments, contrary to more radical design changes~\cite{Lin_2021, SanDix_2021}.
-Relying on electroluminescence in liquid xenon avoids mechanical and electrostatic challenges related to the uniformity requirement of the gas gap and the electric fields in the scintillation gap.
-In particular S2 corrections for $x$-$y$-dependent extraction efficiency and single electron gain become obsolete and the corresponding resolution degradation is avoided.
-The absence of the gaseous phase furthermore allows for free orientation of the TPC towards gravity and opens up new design options like a segmented TPC with two (or multiple) amplification regions.
+Relying on electroluminescence in liquid xenon relaxes mechanical and electrostatic challenges related to anode wire sagging.
+The liquid-gas-interface and the gas gap are avoided completely.
+For ideal performance, the electrode stack geometry must be optimised in a trade-off between large $SY$, limited $f_Q$ and negligible electron emission from gate and screen.
+The impact of gate and screen sagging on the $SY$ uniformity can be mitigated by adjusting the inter-electrode distance and $V_A$.
+A remaining $x$-$y$-dependence of the single electron gain might require corrections, as in a dual-phase detector.
+Further S2 corrections for $x$-$y$-dependent extraction efficiency become obsolete.
+The absence of the gaseous phase furthermore allows for free orientation of the TPC towards gravity and opens up new design options like a segmented TPC with two (or multiple) amplification regions~\cite{Aprile_SinglePhase_2014, Juyal:2021njs}.